What’s Cooking: Community meals this week

 (WNDU) - What’s cooking in Michiana this week?
 Our reporting partners at the South Bend Tribune tell us where you can find meals in the community.

-This week features a wide variety of tastes, including pulled pork sandwiches, a Polish buffet, and more!
+This week features a wide variety of tastes, including burgers, beef and noodles, and more!

-- Fish Fry (Tyner Community Building/Fire Station - 4836 French Street) Next Saturday (April 29) from 4 p.m. until sold out - Cost: adults and all carryout, $13; children (ages 10 and younger), $6.
+- Fish Fry (Tyner Community Building/Fire Station - 4836 French Street, Tyner) Saturday, April 29, from 4 p.m. until sold out - Cost: adults and all carryout, $13; children (ages 10 and younger), $6.
 Drive-thru and sit-down dining available.

 Submit your event to Cheryl Morey, Newsroom, South Bend Tribune, 635 S. Lafayette Blvd., Suite 138, South Bend, IN 46601; or email cmorey@sbtinfo.com.
 Deadline is Thursday prior at noon.
 Please check with the venue for any cancellations.